circleguard/circlecore/source/index.rst

 Circlecore
 ==========

-Circlecore is a both a cheat detection library and a utilities library for osu!.
+Circlecore is a utilities library for osu!.
 Features include:

-* Replay Stealing / Remodding detection
+* Unstable Rate calculation
-* Unstable Rate (ur) calculation, for relax cheats
+* Hits calculation (all places where a player hit a hitobject)
-* Finding suspicious movements in replays (called Snaps), for aim correction cheats
+* Similarity calculation between two replays, for replay stealing detection
-* Frametime analysis, for timewarp cheats
+* Frametime calculation, for timewarp detection

-* Hits calculation, which gives you a list of hits (where a replay hits a hitobject).
-This can be used to find edge hits, for example
+Circlecore is used by `Circleguard <https://github.com/circleguard/circleguard>`__, a replay analysis tool.

-Circleguard is developed and maintained by:
+Circlecore is developed and maintained by:

 * `tybug <https://github.com/tybug>`__
 * `samuelhklumpers <https://github.com/samuelhklumpers>`__